HISTORY OF SOLAR ITC

-Originally established by the Energy Policy Act of 2005, the 26% ITC (Investment Tax Credit) has been a success in supporting the country’s transition to renewable energy.
-The 2020 spending bill has extended the solar ITC at its current level of 26% for two additional years, through the end of 2022.
+Originally established by the Energy Policy Act of 2005, the 30% ITC (Investment Tax Credit) has been a success in supporting the country’s transition to renewable energy.
+The 2020 spending bill originally extended the solar ITC at 26% for two additional years.
+The ITC would drop to 22% in 2023, and then disappear completely.
+In August 0f 2022, the ITC was raised to 30% for the next 10 years.
+This empowers homeowners across the nation to improve their energy resiliency.

 The minute you own a solar system, whether it is residential or commercial, you are eligible for this Federal Tax Credit.
-The 26% tax credit means that as a residential or commercial client, you can claim 26% of the cost of the system through federal taxes.
+The 30% tax credit means that as a residential client, you can claim 30% of the cost of the system through federal taxes.
 This can be claimed when you file for your yearly federal tax return.
-You can receive 26% for systems commencing construction in 2020-2022, 22% for systems commencing construction in 2023, and 10% for systems commencing construction in 2024 or thereafter.
-Systems placed in service after 2025, regardless of when they commenced construction, can receive a maximum tax credit of 10%.
+You can receive 30% for systems commencing construction in 2022 through 2032.

-In 2021, owners of new residential and commercial solar can deduct 26% of the cost of their system.
+In 2021, owners of new residential solar could deduct 26% of the cost of their system.

-In 2023, owners of new residential and commercial solar can deduct 22% of the cost of their system.
+In 2023, owners of new residential solar can deduct 30% of the cost of their system.

 For more information on ITC, click here.